flyway/flywaydb.org/documentation/usage/gradle/index.md

 ### Using Flyway Database Types

-For some Flyway database types, like [Cloud Spanner](/documentation/database/cloud-spanner) or [SQL Server](/documentation/database/sqlserver), you'll need to actually use a `buildScript` to get your
+For some Flyway database types (non core), like [Cloud Spanner](/documentation/database/cloud-spanner) or [SQL Server](/documentation/database/sqlserver), you'll need to actually use a `buildScript` to get your
 Gradle commands to work properly.
+You need to enable putting the database type on the build classpath, and not the project classpath.

 Something like the following should have you set: